rockdev055/laravel-mix/docs/mixjs.md

    .js('src/forum.js', 'dist/');
 ```

+##### Important Note

+Please note that Laravel Mix requires you to perform some form of Javascript bundling.
+As such, at least one call to `mix.js` within your `webpack.mix.js` file is mandatory.

 ### Laravel Example

 Consider a typical Laravel install.
 By default, your JavaScript entry point will be located at `./resources/assets/js/app.js`.
 Let's prepare a `webpack.mix.js` file to compile that to `./public/js/app.js`.